otoo-peacemaker/DroidDev/work-manager/README.md

 * Uploading logs
 * Applying filters to images and saving the image
+* Periodically syncing local data with the network
+* Long running tasks such as downloading large amounts of data
+* Scheduling a task to repeat after a set interval.
-* Periodically syncing local data with the network WorkManager offers guaranteed execution, and not all tasks require that.
+WorkManager offers guaranteed execution, and not all tasks require that.
 As such, it is not a catch-all for running every task off of the main thread.